-At the time of her disappearance, Lakeisha was 4’7″ tall and 115 pounds.
-She has black hair, brown eyes, a mole over her left eye, and a scar on her right leg.
+At the time of her disappearance, Lakeisha Buckner was 4 feet 7 inches tall and 115 pounds.
+She has black/dark brown hair, brown eyes, a mole over her left eye, and a scar on her right leg.
 She goes by the nicknames “Keisha” or “Kiki” (could be spelled “Ki-Ki” or “Ke-Ke”).
-She has an overbite and one of her upper teeth overlaps another.
+Lakiesha Buckner has an overbite and one of her upper teeth overlaps another.
 Her hair was last styled in long braided extensions.
+Her middle name is “Trenail.”
 Someone may have spotted her after she was reported missing in the company of an adult Hispanic male.

-Anyone with information regarding Lakiesha’s disappearance is urged to contact the Marshall Police Department at (903) 935-7831.
+Anyone with information regarding Lakiesha’s disappearance is urged to contact the Marshall Police Department at (903) 935-7831 or their local authorities.